maamari/Decompiler/README.md

 ## Karime Maamari
 <br>

 This repository contains a simple stack-based decompiler.
-The implementation is provided in various languages, though the jupyter-notebook (aSimpleDecompiler.ipynb) is recommended.
+The implementation is provided in three languages: Python (jupyter-notebook), Java, and C++

 ---
 ### Running the code: